 The wireless network is accessible in and around all academic buildings and residence halls, as well as many "greenspaces" such as the Sunken Garden, Yates Field, and Barksdale Field.

 The wireless network supports all of the following major protocols: 802.11a, 802.11b, 802.11g, and 802.11n.
 The College is moving towards 802.11ac support.

-There are actually two networks to which you may connect:
+There are actually three networks to which you may connect:

 - W-M_Wireless - The traditional network, supported by all wireless computers.